-Don’t buy a home with a Mold problem
+Don’t buy a home without a Mold test

 Health effects of Mold when buying a home